-- 1. FMS works through requests as quickly as possibly, prioritizing emergency requests. - 2.
-Maintenance does not enter residential areas before 9 a.m., except in the case of an
+1. FMS works through requests as quickly as possibly, prioritizing emergency requests.

-- emergency.
+- Maintenance does not enter residential areas before 9 a.m., except in the case of an emergency.
 Workers will knock and announce themselves, and if there is no answer, they will key in.
 You do not have to be physically present for work to be completed. - 3.
 A room entry slip will be left in rooms where work was completed, and maintenance will lock the door upon exit. - 4.
 FMS will not handle room lockouts.
 Please contact a ResLife staff member if you are locked out. - 5.
-FMS does not lend tools, work on vehicles or repair computers or personal items.
+FMS does not repair vehicles, computers, electronics, or personal items.
+FMS does not lend or rent tools to students.